Nike sweatshops: Response by Nike

-Nike created a non-governmental organization called the Global Alliance for Workers and Communities that became aligned with several other groups including the International Youth Foundation.
+Nike created a non-governmental organization called the Global Alliance for Workers and Communities that became aligned with several other groups, including the International Youth Foundation.
 The organization releases reports about the corporation and its plans to improve current conditions.
 The Global Alliance received backlash in 2001 when a report about the Nike Inc. did not include recent events such as strikes, worker terminations, and the lack of collective bargaining in their Indonesian factories.

 Between 2002 and 2004, Nike audited its factories approximately 600 times, giving each factory a score on a scale of 1 to 100, which is then associated with a letter grade.
 Most factories received a "B", indicating some problems, or a "C", indicating that serious problems are not being resolved quickly enough.
 If a factory receives a "D", Nike threatens to stop producing in that factory unless the conditions are rapidly improved.
 Nike had plans to expand their monitoring process to include environmental and health issues beginning in 2004.

-The company has since allowed human rights groups and organizations to come into factories and inspect the working conditions, wages and speak personally with the workers.
+The company has since allowed human rights groups and organizations to come into factories and inspect the working conditions, and wages and speak personally with the workers.

-A study by the Nike-founded Global Alliance for Workers and Communities found that 70% of Nike factory workers in Thailand rated their supervisors as good and 72% thought their income was fair.
+A study by the Nike-founded Global Alliance for Workers and Communities found that 70% of Nike factory workers in Thailand rated their supervisors as good, and 72% thought their income was fair.
 In Vietnam, most workers "thought the factory was a 'good place to work' and planned to continue at least three years," and 85% of those polled felt safe there.
 Further, they felt that the factory offered a more stable career and higher income than farm work.

 Advocacy efforts

 Multiple international organizations work on behalf of Nike factory workers attempting to obtain higher wages, improve the working conditions of the factories, and enable them to organize.
 Global efforts have increased the information being spread about Nike sweatshop conditions.
 In countries like Indonesia, Thailand, Mexico, and Cambodia, where factories are common, non-governmental organizations push efforts by informing the community of the workers of the plants.
 Several well-known advocacy groups are the Global Exchange (United States), Christian Aid (United Kingdom), The Ethical Shopper (New Zealand), and the Clean Clothes Campaign (Europe).

 The main focus of political efforts within the countries that house the factories is an increase in the minimum wage for workers.
 In Indonesia, other legislative efforts included limits on the number of hours a person can work per day, mandated rest periods, minimum age requirements, and a maternity leave for women.
 Restrictions on labor activism and labor unions limits the amount of unification workers can develop within the factories.
-When laws in Indonesia were lifted in the late 1980s, factory workers and non-governmental organizations staged many strikes at Nike factories protesting the poor working conditions.
+When laws in Indonesia were lifted in the late 1980s, factory workers and non-governmental organizations staged multiple strikes at Nike factories, protesting the poor working conditions.
 The organizations also worked with international allies such as the United States to bring about awareness in foreign, and often wealthier, countries.
-These allies provided aide for the workers who were not paid while on strike.
+These allies provided aid for the workers who were not paid while on strike.